 Other subjects are covered in the EYFS through cross-curricular topics, to help make sense of the world around us.
-The use of IT is encouraged, and each classroom has an interactive whiteboard and access to computers.
+The use of IT is encouraged, and each classroom has an interactive whiteboard and access to iPads.
 Creativity is at the heart of successful learning; opportunities for creative play through art, music, role play and dance are threaded though everyday lessons.
 Learning is also child-initiated, using the experiences and opportunities that children bring to the classroom to enhance a broad curriculum.

 Here are our information booklet for Nursery & Reception children which includes information about the Early Years Foundation Stage Curriculum.